 When are the 2020 NBA Playoffs?

 The first round of the 2020 NBA Playoffs was set to kickstart on April 18, with the conference finals scheduled to take place in the middle of May.
 (June 4 was the date for the NBA finals.)
-But, due to the COVID-19 pandemic, the entire competition has been postponed.
+But, due to the COVID-19 pandemic, the entire competition has been postponed and is set to restart beginning on August 17.
 Here’s how to watch all the games once things get back on track.

 Playoff coverage is split across four channels.
 Some first-round games will be shown on NBA TV.
 ESPN will air the Western Conference finals, TNT has the Eastern Conference finals and ABC will broadcast the NBA finals.